DouweHorsthuis/Mixed-effect-models/Mixed-effect-models-explained.md

 reduceddataset <- dataset %>% group_by(subjects) %>% sample_n(size = amount_trial)
 ```

-## Plotting data
+## Plotting data {#plotting-data}

 Here we are using ggplot to plot the data.
 This is an example dataset.
-This is Go-No-Go data from the IAPS paradigm, where we compare controls
-and people with schizophrenia.
-We have different conditions (isi between
+This is Go-No-Go data from the IAPS paradigm, where we compare controls and people with schizophrenia.
+We have different conditions (isi between stimulation).
-stimulation).

 ``` r
 vgp2Plot <- ggplot(reduceddataset, aes(x = group2, y = avg, color=group2))